jongs/jongs.github.io/_posts/2025-02-09-symbolrich.md

 ---
 layout: post
 title: Symbolrich
-description: The modern psycological man and the need for symbols
+description: The modern psychological man and the need for symbols
-summary: The psycological man forges reality to fit his needs.
-As a result, he disconnected and lonely.
+summary: The psychological man forges reality to fit his needs.
+As a result, he is disconnected and lonely.
 tags: people
 ---